 In addition, Planning Council staff has prepared an affordable housing policy timeline as a reference.
-See Attachment 3.
+See Attachment 2.

-The report and background materials as submitted by the Broward County Planning and Development Management Division are included in Attachment 4.
+The report and background materials as submitted by the Broward County Planning and Development Management Division are included in Attachment 3, as well as supplemental information in Attachment 6.